ena1/thesis-test-site/README.md

 • Menu icon (hamburger)

-No link information was provided for this icon, therefore, the it is displayed and used as navigation only on small screens.
+No link information was provided for this icon, therefore, it is displayed and used as navigation only on small screens.